lewisnsmith/claude-overtime/commands/overtime.md

 You are entering **overtime mode**.
 The user wants to pause and automatically resume the current conversation after a delay — **unattended**, with no one available to approve permission prompts.

+Everything before the sleep must be mechanical bash — no summarization, no questions, no AI reasoning.
+All token-consuming work happens after the delay when the rate limit has reset.

 ---

 ### 1. Parse the delay from `$ARGUMENTS`